Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <li><strong>Guarded Personal Life:</strong> They are typically private, sharing their inner world with only a trusted few.</li>
 </ul>

-As insightful and perceptive individuals, Type 5s offer unique perspectives and ideas.
+As insightful and wise individuals, Type 5s offer unique perspectives and ideas.
 Their journey towards integrating emotional connections and embracing more open interactions can significantly enrich their relationships and enhance their overall life experience.

 </article>